-April The Giraffe: ‘Timeline Is Wrong’ Says Park Owner In Video Update
+April The Giraffe: ‘Timeline Is Wrong,’ Says Park Owner In Video Update

 Patch also shared an update on March 2, 2017, that included a photo of April with her handler Alyssa.

 “April is – without question – growing!
-Keepers were able to get hands on the belly and make “contact” with baby!
-April appears a little more on edge – but only in the sense of not being as “lovey” as usual.
+Keepers were able to get hands on the belly and make ‘contact’ with baby!
+April appears a little more on edge – but only in the sense of not being as ‘lovey’ as usual.
 However, that didn’t stop a selfie between Allysa and April!”

 Judging by Patch’s remarks and April’s current physical updates and status, it’s possible that she still has some time before active labor sets in.
 Giraffes have a gestation period of 13 to 15 months, and at this point, there is no way to know for certain when the new calf will be here.

-Stay tuned for the latest updates and don’t miss the official Animal Adventure Park chat sessions on YouTube.
+Stay tuned for the latest updates, and don’t miss the official Animal Adventure Park chat sessions on YouTube.

 [Featured Image by Martin Gallie/Shutterstock]